3.5.3. Data Model Relationships

 Many-to-Many Relationship#

-A many-to-many relationship indicates that many records of a data model can be associated to many records of another data model.
+A many-to-many relationship indicates that many records of a data model can be associated with many records of another data model.

 To define a many-to-many relationship, create relationship properties in the data models using the manyToMany